-On July 7, 2015, the Company completed by court-approval under the Business Corporations Act (Ontario) the previously announced plan of arrangement (the "Arrangement") with Coastal Gold Corp. ("Coastal").
-Under the Arrangement, the Company acquired all of the issued and outstanding common shares of Coastal on the basis of 0.1625 Company shares for each common share of Coastal previously held.
-The Arrangement implied a value of CAD \$0.065 per Coastal common share and an overall equity value of approximately \$8.7 million (CAD \$11.0 million).
+On July 7, 2015, the Company completed by court-approval under the Business Corporations Act (Ontario) the previously announced plan of arrangement (the "Arrangement") with Coastal Gold Corp.
+Under the Arrangement, the Company acquired all of the issued and outstanding common shares of Coastal Gold on the basis of 0.1625 Company shares for each common share of Coastal Gold previously held.
+The Arrangement implied a value of \$0.083 per Coastal Gold common share and an overall equity value of approximately \$14.3 million.

-All options of Coastal outstanding immediately prior to closing of the Arrangement are exercisable for that number of common shares of the Company using the same exchange ratio applicable to the Coastal common shares under the Arrangement, with the corresponding exercise price adjustment on the basis of such exchange ratio.
+All options of Coastal Gold outstanding immediately prior to closing of the Arrangement were exercisable for a period of 90 days from closing for that number of common shares of the Company using the same exchange ratio applicable to the Coastal Gold common shares under the Arrangement, with the corresponding exercise price adjustment on the basis of such exchange ratio.